 Planners developed a new plan in 20075 to reconstruct the Southeast Freeway (formerly I-295) with replacement bridges over the Anacostia River and provide full movements at the interchange with the Anacostia Freeway (I-295 / D.C.
 295).

-The alignments for I-295 and I-695 were clarified in the District of Columbia Department of Transportation (DDOT) application at the AASHTO meeting of May 15, 2009:6
+The alignments for I-295 and I-695 were clarified in the District of Columbia Department of Transportation (DDOT) application submitted for the American Association of State Highway and Transportation Officials (AASHTO) meeting of May 15, 2009:6

 The purpose of this request is to redesignate the 0.61 mile portion of I-295 crossing the Anacostia River to I-695 to maintain system continuity.
 I-695 (Southeast Freeway) begins where I-395 turns north into the 3rd Street tunnel in Southwest Washington, and continues for 1.39 miles to the interchange with I-295 at 11th Street in Southeast Washington.
 In 1984, the District received approval from AASHTO to redesignate I-695 to I-395, and to redesignate the portion of I-395 through the 3rd Street tunnel as I-195.
 However, this approval was contingent on extending I-695 across the Anacostia River and connecting to DC 295 north of Pennsylvania Avenue.
 Since this connection was never completed, I-695 was never redesignated.
 This original application will be abandoned with approval of the current request.
 With the pending de-designation of a portion of I-295, I-695 will no longer connect to an interstate highway at its eastern terminus.
 Because of this, the District is requesting to extend I-695 across the Anacostia River on the de-designated I-295 alignment to a new terminus at the end of I-295.
 This change will serve to rationalize the freeway system in the District and provide for interstate connections at both ends of I-695.